Ryagg/ms1-coffee-maestro/README.md

 - to attract different kind of buyers to the site
 - to generate sales
-- to generate returning visitors
+- to generate returning visitors and sales
 - to generate a network of potential partners for future collaborations

 - User Requirements and Expectations (already included in the above section?)